Prolonged tapping against resistance strains the nerves and tendons within your muscleless fingers.

 Repetitive Strain injury

 Do you tap your fingers on a desk or table when you hear a rhythmic beat?
 That should not be a problem if done occasionally.
-You tap fingers to dial a number or send a text message.
+You tap your fingers to dial a number or send a text message.
 Your digital phone or tablet has a keyboard beneath its glass.
 But unlike a mechanical keyboard, these keys do not retract when pressed.

 Prolonged tapping against firm resistance strains the nerves and tendons within your muscleless fingers.
 It is a little-known fact that hands, not fingers, have muscles.
 Muscles in your arms control finger movement.
 Inflammation of tendons or sheath around them that hinders sliding through narrow passages.